itspangler/Adereon/methods.md

 All things considered, I definitely could have done this by hand in half the time and had a better looking dataset, but I was curious about what an automated workflow would look like for this.

-I ended up deciding that the automated workflow was too far off from the original and just did it by hand anyway.
+And I ended up deciding that the automated workflow was too far off from the original and just did it by hand anyway.

 ![Final continent boundaries](screenshots-and-images/figure-19.png)
 *Figure 19: Final continent boundaries*